 And another thing I really like about the K&F Concept tripod is that you can invert the center column.
-This lets you shoot at really low angles, so that you never again have to lie down in dirt in order to get that perfect photo.
+This lets you shoot at really low angles so that you never again have to lie down in the dirt in order to get that perfect photo.

 The bottom of the cloud platform has a 360-degree scale, which lets you take panoramic shots with ease.
 Also, adjusting the angle of the tripod tube is effortless – you only need to press the self-locking adjustment knob, and then release it when you want to pack up the tripod.

 The only downside of the K&F tripod for backpacking is that it doesn’t convert into a monopod.
 It’s not the most versatile tripod out there, which is a shame because it’s not really that cheap.

 Here’s our best lightweight tripod for backpacking.
 The Manfrotto Compact Light tripod weighs only 2 lbs, which is as good as it gets.
 It weighs so little because it is mostly made from aluminum, a material that is incredibly sturdy but remarkably lightweight.

 This travel tripod extends to 51” max, so it’s definitely not a great option if you’re looking for something to help with eye-level shots.
 But if that’s not your main concern and you just want something that’s father-light, you should definitely consider getting this tripod.

 It is only 15.67” long when folded, so it is super convenient for carrying around in your backpack.
 And you will also get a softshell bag with this tripod, which is a useful but not necessary inclusion.